mongodb/docs/source/includes/mongodb-compatibility-table-php.rst

      -
      - ✓
      - ✓

+.. [#PHP1.15-version-parity] Version 1.14 of the MongoDB PHP library has been skipped to restore version parity between the library and extension.

 .. [#PHPC1.10-PHPLIB1.9-driver-support] The extension 1.10 + library 1.9
    driver does not support snapshot reads on secondaries.
 For more